ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/verdict/bad_en.md

-The MX record is not DNSSEC signed.
+Your mail server domain (MX) is insecure, because it is not DNSSEC signed.